-Before investing in a shiny new kitchen appliance, make sure it’s the right fit for you.
+Before investing in a shiny new kitchen appliance, make sure it’s the right fit for you—literally.
 You don’t want to sacrifice precious counter space in vain!
 When it comes to air fryers, the best way to ensure you’re going to actually use it is to choose the right size.
-After all, these gadgets range from small to extra-large.
-Here’s everything else our Test Kitchen wants you to know about air fryers.
+After all, these gadgets range from small to extra-large—from 1.6 quarts all the way to up to a whopping 8.

 To help make your choice easier, we called on pros Regina Chaperon and Kara Shilalie, creators of Air Fryer Addicts—an Instagram account devoted to scrumptious meals cooked in the mini oven—for guidance on finding the right air fryer size for every type of cook.

-Psst: If you’re looking for recommendations on air fryer brands, check out our Test Kitchen’s review.
+If you’re looking for recommendations on brands, check out our Test Kitchen’s air fryer review.

 Let’s say you cook for yourself and the occasional guest.
 Look for a small-capacity air fryer that holds 2 quarts at most.
 It’s enough room to roast a few chicken tenders with a side of Brussels sprouts.